magicblackberrypanda/Pollio/README.md

 ### Channels

-Now, channels are needed for pollers to broadcast the output, hence if one of your services is down/up, channels are the way to let one be notified about the event.
+Now, channels are needed for pollers to broadcast the output; if one of your services is down/up, channels notify about the event.
 Channel can be defined as:

 ```yaml
 channels: